slitayem/churn_prediction_sparkify_dsnd/README.md

 <a name="notebook"></a>
 # Running the notebook

-The project code with all the ML process steps can be found in the notebook [here](notebooks/sparkify.ipynb)
+The project code with all the ML process steps can be found in the notebooks [here](notebooks)

+The different steps of the workflow are implemented in three notebooks

+	├── 01_data_cleaning.html : Data cleaning notebook in HTML format
+	├── 01_data_cleaning.ipynb: Data cleaning notebook
+	├── 02_data_exploration.html: Data exploration notebook in HTML format ├── 02_data_exploration.ipynb: Data exploration notebook
+	├── 03_features_eng_and_modeling.html : Features engineering and models training and evaluation exported notebook ├── 03_features_eng_and_modeling.ipynb:  Features engineering and models training and evaluation notebook ├── images
+	│   ├── eda.png
+	│   └── model_workflow.png
+	└── utils.py : helper functions module

-You can run the notebook by performing the following steps:
+You can run the notebooks by performing the following steps:

 - Create a `Python 3.6` conda virtual environment

     `conda create --name py36 python=3.6`